TrafalgarWaterDLaw/Vanila-Js-ToDoList/README.md

-# Two different types of To do list's
+# To do list's

+Implemented with a local storage available and a falling animation for and added spark.